arvin-m/GitPdf-Profile/README.md

 # NodeCLI-HTMLcreator
-Create an application that takes information from user and create an HTML web page and convert it to the PDF file.
+Create an application that ask for  github user name and choosing a color to create an HTML web page and convert it to the PDF file.